Nature Of Business And Summary Of Significant Accounting Policies

 Foreign Currency Translation

 The functional currency for each of the Company’s international subsidiaries is the respective local currency.
 The Company translates its financial statements of consolidated entities whose functional currency is not the U.S. dollar into U.S. dollars.
 The Company translates its assets and liabilities at the exchange rate in effect as of the financial statement date and translates statement of operations accounts using the average exchange rate for the period.
 Exchange rate differences resulting from translation adjustments are accounted for as a component of accumulated other comprehensive loss.
 Gains or losses, whether realized or unrealized, due to transactions in foreign currencies are reflected in the consolidated statements of operations under the line item other income (expense).
-Losses on foreign currency transactions were $131,000, $201,000 and $40,000 for the years ended December 31, 2015, 2014 and 2013, respectively, and are included in other expenses in the Consolidated Statements of Operations.
+The net gain on foreign currency transactions was $162,000 for the year ended December 31, 2016 and net losses on foreign currency transactions were $131,000 and $201,000 for the years ended December 31, 2015 and 2014, respectively, and are included in other expenses in the consolidated statements of operations.

 Net Loss Per Share